On complete embedded translating solitons of the mean curvature flow that are of finite genus

-The result now follows by \eqnref{ControlOfParameters}. \newhead{Existence and Embeddedness}[ExistenceAndEmbeddedness] \newsubhead{The Schauder Fixed-Point Theorem}[TheSchauderFixedPointTheorem] At this point, it is convenient to modify slightly the norms introduced in \eqnref{SeminormsOfJoinedSurface}.
-We define,
+The result now follows by \eqnref{NormOfMultiplicationByChi}. \newhead{Existence and Embeddedness}[ExistenceAndEmbeddedness] \newsubhead{The Schauder Fixed-Point Theorem}[TheSchauderFixedPointTheorem] It remains only to perturb the approximate MCF solitons constructed in Chapter \headref{SurgeryAndThePerturbationFamily} into actual MCF solitons.
+This perturbation will be carried out using the Schauder fixed point theorem.
+It will first be convenient to modify slightly the norms introduced in \eqnref{SeminormsOfJoinedSurface}.
+We thus define,

-Observe that, by the definition \eqnref{DefinitionOfRightInverse} of $L$, $V$ and $P$, this does not affect the estimates of Section \subheadref{ThePingPongArgumentPartIII}.